Louise Stewart blog: The spread of caste discrimination?

 The father of one of the victims said police refused to help search for his missing daughter because she belonged to the Dalit caste - formerly known as the untouchables.

-But caste discrimination isn't confined to South East Asia - it's a growing problem here in the South East too.
+But caste discrimination isn't confined to South Asia - it's a growing problem here in the South East too.

 Desraj Bunger a leader in the Guru Ravidass Sabha UK Community says the government must take action.